By Wesley J. Kim M.D., December 7, 2000

 Fetal Fibronectin is a complex adhesive glycoprotein that is a normal constituent of the extracellular matrix at the maternal-fetal interface.
 It is detectable during the first 22 weeks of pregnancy, where it may reflect normal growth of extravillous trophoblasts and the placenta.
 It is absent between 22 to 34 weeks gestation, and then is again normally detectable after 34 weeks, during the final stages of pregnancy, related to the onset of the birth process.
-The detection of fetal fibronectin between 22 to 34 weeks is abnormal and indicative of an event at the maternal-fetal interface, which may be associated with increased risk of spontaneous preterm delivery.[A review of the recent literature shows] Fetal Fibronectin to be among the most effective predictors of preterm delivery.
+The detection of fetal fibronectin between 22 to 34 weeks is abnormal and indicative of an event at the maternal-fetal interface, which may be associated with an increased risk of spontaneous preterm delivery.[A review of the recent literature shows] Fetal Fibronectin to be among the most effective predictors of preterm delivery.
 In clinically symptomatic patients, at less than 34 weeks gestation, an elevated fFN showed 76-98% sensitivity and 83-88% specificity for preterm delivery within 7 days from the sample collection.
 The negative predictive value of fFN ranged from 98-99.5% while the positive predictive value ranged from 13-40%.
 This negative predictive value has perhaps even more clinical importance than obtaining a positive result as it identifies patients who likely do not require further treatment or hospitalization.
 In asymptomatic patients, patients at greater than 34 weeks but less than 37 weeks gestation, or for preterm delivery greater than 7 days from the sample collection, the predictive value of fFN is less accurate.

 Clinical studies have also validated the economic benefits of risk prediction strategies employing rapid fFN testing with reductions in unnecessary costs for patient transport, preterm labor admissions, length of hospital stay, and prescription of tocolytic agents and corticosteroids, without adversely impacting morbidity and mortality.
 HMSA currently offers reimbursement for Fetal Fibronectin for symptomatic patients only.

-DLS will be employing the Adeza Rapid Tli System, which features a monoclonal antibody based lateral flow solid phase immunosorbent device (dry chemistry cassette format) for the qualitative detection of fetal fibronectin in cervicovaginal specimens collected with the Adeza Biomedical Specimen Collection Kit.
+DLS will be employing the Adeza Rapid Tli System, which features a monoclonal antibody-based lateral flow solid-phase immunosorbent device (dry chemistry cassette format) for the qualitative detection of fetal fibronectin in cervicovaginal specimens collected with the Adeza Biomedical Specimen Collection Kit.
 A sterile swab is used to collect a sample of cervicovaginal fluid, which is then placed in a buffer tube and sent to the lab for analysis.
 The specimen is extracted into the buffer, filtered, and then dispensed onto the Rapid fFN Cassette, which is inserted into the analyzer.
 Following a 20- minute reaction time the analyzer interprets and prints out the result.

 The fetal fibronectin rapid assay using the Adeza Tli system has been FDA approved for both symptomatic and asymptomatic patients at risk for premature delivery.